-In 2009, the HITECH Act gave state Attorney Generals the power to hold Covered Entities accountable for violations of HIPAA when the PHI of state residents is exposed in a data breach.
-Attorney Generals can issue fines for HIPAA violations of up to $25,000 in addition to the HIPAA violation penalties imposed by HHS´ Office for Civil Rights and file civil actions against the Covered Entity with federal District Courts.
+The HITECH Act also gave State Attorneys General the power to hold organizations accountable for violations of HIPAA when PHI of state residents is exposed in a data breach.
+State Attorneys General can issue fines for HIPAA violations of up to $25,000 in addition to the HIPAA violation penalties imposed by federal agencies and file civil actions against the organization with federal District Courts.

-At present only the states of Connecticut, Massachusetts, Indiana, Vermont, and Minnesota have exercised the right to hold Covered Entities accountable for violations of HIPAA.
-However, since Attorney Generals´ offices can retain a percentage of the fines issued, more attorneys general may decide to issue penalties for HIPAA violations in the future.
+At present only the states of Connecticut, Massachusetts, Indiana, Vermont, and Minnesota have exercised the right to hold organizations accountable for violations of HIPAA.
+However, since State Attorneys General offices can retain a percentage of the penalties collected, more attorneys general may decide to issue fines for HIPAA violations in the future.

 HIPAA Criminal Penalties

 When individuals are responsible for the theft, loss, or unauthorized disclosure of PHI, the most common consequence is the loss of employment.
 However, in the most serious HIPAA violations, criminal charges can be filed against the individual(s) responsible.

 Criminal penalties for HIPAA violations are divided into tiers and several factors are considered which will affect the criminal penalty.
 If an individual has profited from the theft, loss, or unauthorized disclosure of PHI, it may be necessary for all moneys received to be refunded in addition to the payment of a fine and/or jail time.
 The tiers for HIPAA criminal penalties are:

 - Tier 1: Reasonable cause or no knowledge of violation – Up to 1 year in jail